PIRI Staff’s Expertise

 Dr Carmel Ferretti

-Carmel Ferretti is part of PIRI’s PremieStart team and recently completed a PhD student in Psychology at the University of Melbourne.
-Her study aimed to evaluate a transactional model of factors which predict maternal sensitivity in preterm population at 2 years corrected age.
-Maternal, infant and socio-contextual factors will be evaluated as determinants of maternal sensitivity.
-A secondary aim is to explore maternal sensitivity and its relationship to child cognitive functioning at 2 years.
+Dr Carmel Ferretti is part of PIRI’s PremieStart team and completed a PhD in Psychology at the University of Melbourne in 2016.
+Her study evaluated a transactional model of factors predicting maternal sensitivity in a preterm population at 2 years of age and its relationship to child cognitive functioning at 2 years.
+She has extensive experience working developmentally with young children and in particular premature children and has been part of the PIRI team for the past 10 years.

 Dr Charlene Holt